Protecting Children is Everyone's Business

 By the end of the course you will be able to:

-• describe what is meant by a public health approach to nurturing and protecting children and young people (CYP) and identify examples of approaches
+• describe what is meant by a public health approach to nurturing and protecting CYP and identify examples of approaches

-• identify factors of adversity that place children at risk
+• identify factors of adversity that place CYP at risk

-• identify protective factors that predict better outcomes for children and families particularly in situations of risk or adversity
+• identify protective factors that predict better outcomes for CYP and families, particularly in situations of risk or adversity

 • describe your duty of care in relation to child protection